Tech-SE-PROJ/trello-clone/README.md

 # trello-clone
-1. Shall create a Trello like website that serves some of the purposes of Trello but for our SE class.
+~~1.
+Shall create a Trello like website that serves some of the purposes of Trello but for our SE class.~~

 ~~2.
 Shall have a feature that shows a list of team members.~~

-3. Shall have a calendar for tracking goals.
+~~3.
+Shall have a calendar for tracking goals.~~

 ~~4.
 Shall be able to assign cards/events to calendar dates.~~